pauloconnor/puppet-slack/README.md

 #####`slack_statuses`

-Which events do you want sent to the Slack channel
+Which events do you want sent to the Slack channel - failed, changed, unchanged

 ## Screenshot